 A portion of monthly service fees and entrance fees are considered medical expenses, which are deductible for income tax purposes in conformance with IRS regulations about medical expense deductions.

-Many financial advisors recommend that consumers look for the CARF-CCAC accreditation when choosing a retirement community.
+Many financial advisors recommend their clients look for the CARF International accreditation when choosing a retirement community.
 Accreditation is a simple way by which one can evaluate the many retirement living options available.
-Widely regarded as the mark of quality in retirement communities, CARF-CCAC accreditation assures you that the community is committed to ongoing organizational excellence, sound financial reserves and conformance to high-quality standards.
+Widely regarded as the mark of quality in retirement communities, CARF International accreditation assures you that the community is committed to ongoing organizational excellence, sound financial reserves and conformance to high-quality standards.

 Only 16% of retirement communities nationwide achieve this prestigious accreditation and Ginger Cove is proud to have earned it since 2001.
-We are the only CCRC in Anne Arundel County to be CARF-CCAC accredited.
+We are the only CCRC in Anne Arundel County to have accreditation by CARF International.

 Do residents need to carry homeowner’s insurance?

-While Ginger Cove insures the buildings and grounds, you will need to obtain an insurance policy to ensure personal property and liability coverage.
+While Ginger Cove ensures the buildings and grounds, you will need to obtain an insurance policy to ensure personal property and liability coverage.